 Water Temperatures & Thermocline

 Our summers are becoming warmer and warmer each year which means so are the water temps.
-Trout want to be comfortable and they prefer water temperatures between 60-65F in the hotter months.
+Rainbows want to be comfortable and they prefer water temperatures between 55-65F in the hotter months.
 Pay attention to your thermometer on your sonar and let it guide you towards the coolest water temperature, even a few degrees lower can make all the difference in the world.
 Most of the time you will find the fish nestled within the thermocline of the lake where the water temperature is optimum and the forage is plentiful.
 The upper layer also known as the “mixed layer” has the highest water temperatures in the lake.
 The thermocline “the middle layer” holds the greatest temperature change, the richest oxygen levels and is most comfortable for the fish.

 Some high quality sonars will pick up the thermocline, but if yours doesn’t simply increase the sonar’s sensitivity and look for a consistent depth of where fish are suspended.
 Experiment with which depths to target, just above the thermocline, middle of it, or even just below it.